Abrocitinib

 PD ParameterFinding

-IL-31 (pruritus mediator)Dose-dependent reduction; important mediator of itch in AD
+IL-31 (pruritus mediator)Dose-dependent reduction; key mediator of pruritus in atopic dermatitis

-TARC (CCL17)Dose-dependent reduction; Th2 chemokine marker of AD activity
+TARC (CCL17; Th2 chemokine)Dose-dependent reduction; marker of Th2-driven AD activity

 Dosing & Administration